 |Web links||Podcast link at Exascaleproject.org|

-This interview podcast of Elaine Raybourn from the IDEAS-ECP team gives an excellent overview of the Productivity and Sustainability Improvement Planning (PSIP) process and explains how it is beneficial for ECP software and application teams.
+This interview podcast featuring Elaine Raybourn from the IDEAS-ECP team gives an excellent overview of the Productivity and Sustainability Improvement Planning (PSIP) process and explains how it is beneficial for ECP software and application teams.

 Productivity and Sustainability Improvement Planning (PSIP) is a lightweight, iterative workflow that allows software development teams to identify development bottlenecks and track progress to overcome them.